Satisfactory Academic Progress Policy

 Reinstatement of Financial Aid Eligibility

-If the committee does not approve your appeal, you will be notified via letter.
+If the committee does not approve your appeal, you will be notified via e-mail.
 The student must then come into compliance on their own without use of the federal aid programs.
 Students who have lost their Financial Aid eligibility, but have subsequently met the qualitative and/or quantitative standards as stated above, will have their aid eligibility reinstated.
 Regardless of when a student meets the standards, because Federal Student Aid Satisfactory Academic Progress is evaluated at the end of the spring term only, reinstatement will be considered effective with the next academic year.